-Usually when I pick the local peppermint (it should be Mentha arvensis), or as I call it, the toothpaste herb, (for it’s bracing cold that makes gum of the same name taste bland) It’s going in desert.
+Usually when I pick the local peppermint (Blephilia hirsuta), or as I call it, the toothpaste herb, (for it's bracing cold that makes gum of the same name taste bland) It's going in desert.
 Peppermint is a strong flavor, and, being a red-blooded American, I have a childhood dotted here and there with memories of large bowls filled with mint chocolate chip ice cream, so It tends to make me thing sweet, before savory.

 Quick little braises like this are a favorite way of mine to cook pieces of delicate meat or fish.
 When I have lean meat, (rabbit, pheasant) or pieces of fish trim or nibblets leftover from cleaning a filet, they can be used to throw together a small plate/appetizer, and it's a great way to supplement more expensive offerings on a menu, for you chefs out there.

 I was feeling a little ambitious on the week we ran them, and the halibut cheeks shown in the recipe are great, but they're expensive.
 If you want to get your hands on some you'll probably need to call your fishmonger and order in advance, but it's almost unnecessary as little scallops or pieces of a flaky whitefish are a great substitute, or small pieces chicken, rabbit or poultry.
 Fish cheeks are a great treat though, and if you're in the Midwest, some places will carry walleye cheeks on request, and they're great too, although they cook in a flash since they're small.

 So, if you have some peppermint growing around your area, the next time you step on some and smell that icy cold scent shoot up in the air, for a change of pace, you might reach for a few nuggets of white fish, a glug of wine, and a knob of butter, instead of a tea ball.